 - Request the library using the

-- The library must be one of the supported requestable libraries.
+- The library must be one of the supported runtime-provided third-party libraries.

-- App Engine adds the requested libraries to the runtime environment when deployed.
+- App Engine will provide the requested libraries to the runtime environment when deployed.

-- Install the library in your app root directory.
+- Install the library into a folder your project's source directory.

 - Adding Third-party Packages to the Application